lzj1769/lzj1769.github.io/_pages/home.md

 permalink: /
 ---

-I will soon join the [Broad Institute of MIT and Harvard](https://www.broadinstitute.org/) as a Postdoc advised by Prof. Luca Pinello working on computational methods for modeling biological data from CRISPR genome editing and single-cell experiments.
+I am a Postdoc at the [Broad Institute of MIT and Harvard](https://www.broadinstitute.org/) advised by Prof. Luca Pinello working on computational methods for modeling biological data from CRISPR genome editing and single-cell experiments.

 Prior to that, I obtained my Doctor rerum naturalium (Dr. rer. nat., equivalent to the PhD) supervised by Prof. Dr. Ivan G. Costa at the [Institute for Computational Genomics](http://www.costalab.org/), RWTH Aachen University.